Updated: Jan 17

 Sensation India recorded one of its best ever visitor experience scores worldwide with an 8.3 out of 10 on overall satisfaction.
 A whopping 88% said they will come back for the next edition.
 27% of the audience came from outside Hyderabad, 3% were international and the average age of the visitor was just 26.
 Sensation set new production benchmarks for Live Events in India, most national media carried rave reviews.
 Sponsors were thrilled and committed additional spends for the next edition.
 The Sensation leadership team from Amsterdam popped champagne.
 Sensation India went on to win the ‘Concert of the Year’ award at WOW Awards Asia.
 All the hard work and learnings from attending gigs in Miami, Ibiza and Amsterdam hadn't gone to waste after all 😉

-However the first edition of Sensation didn't fare as well as we had hoped at the box office.
+The first edition of Sensation was a hit at the box office as well.
 Usually events of this magnitude break even in Year 2, show profits in Year 3 and return super profits in Year 4 and 5.
 It takes time to build and establish a new entertainment property in a country.
-But the kudos received from wide ranging sections and the satisfaction derived from staging something of this magnitude on our own strength was extremely fulfilling.
+But more importantly the kudos we received from wide ranging sections of the industry and the satisfaction derived from staging something of this magnitude on our own strength was extremely fulfilling.
 With so many learnings from the first edition, we were convinced we could build this into a long term property for Hyderabad.
 Voilà Events had come a long way since hosting our first Sunburn gig in November 2014, we were now the industry benchmark!

 #liveevents #liveentertainment #edm #dj #sensation #hyderabad #amsterdam #sensationwhite #voilaevents #concertoftheyear #bigformat #dancemusic #eventmanagement #entrepreneurship #marketing #business #sunburn #india